masterofobzene/UserScriptRepo/INFOS/DDGFilterAssistant.md

 ```
 If you want to clear all checkboxes, use the broomstick icon 🧹

+1.2: Fixed cannot insert spaces in search box in DDG.

 ### WHY?:
 ---------------
 Search engines today NEED negative words to filter results, as they get more and more bloated with ads and